mattryczek/CIS-419/README.md

 Browse to [`localhost:3000/`](http://localhost:3000) to view the now functinonal Graphbook demo.

 # Usage
 Login as in the previous releases using and existing user.
-Clicking on the avatar in the top right bar now opens a file upload/crop dialog.
-Users can add a picture to use as their new avatar.
+Clicking on the "Upload File" button and upload a file.
+Status can be verified by checking server logs for an eTag from Minio.

 # Video Link
 [Image Upload]()